Web

 Find the unprotected server

-Tell me more DNS history SSL history Subdomains CloudFail for cloudflare-protected sites Lilly (requires a shodan API key)
+Tell me morearrow-up-right DNS historyarrow-up-right SSL historyarrow-up-right Subdomainsarrow-up-right CloudFailarrow-up-right for cloudflare-protected sites Lillyarrow-up-right (requires a shodan API key)

 Maybe dev.target.com points to the actual server behind the WAF?
 Maybe target.com used to point straight to the server, and the server is still the same?